AlexisTessier/assert-about/README.md

 Assert About
 ============

-Assert abour is a modular assertion library.
+Assert about is a modular assertion library.

 Install
 -------